MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 ### Getting started with Microsoft Teams Essentials

 Is your business new to Microsoft Teams?
 Thanks for choosing Microsoft!
-To get started, you'll want to start by purchasing Teams Essentials licenses for everyone.

 To get started with Teams Essentials, follow these steps: